Cubicpath/HaloInfiniteGetter/README.md

 This results in caching ALL resources that are referenced by any other resource with some tie to the original resource path.

+If you want to scan your own json file(s) for resource paths, you can use the `Scan Files...` tool in the `Tools` context menu.

 ### Cache Explorer:
 You can view all cached files using the Cache Explorer, which is on the left-hand side of the main window.